guihen01/Pick-Jira-Items/README.md

 routines are async . so use await instruction for some routines

-routine will be included in a library soon .see   ...............
+routine will be included in a .DLL library soon .see Jiralib.dll in https://github.com/guihen01/RestApi-JIRA-Lib

 # Download